Head axe: Names

-Head axes are most widely known as aliwa among the Apayao (Isneg) and Itneg people, a name which has carried over to the lowlander Ilocano people.
+Apayao (Isneg) and Itneg people, a name which has carried over to the lowlander Ilocano people.
 They are also known as gaman among the Ifugao and Itneg people; pinong, pin-nang, or pinangas among the Bontoc people; sinawit among the Kalinga people; wasay among the Kankanaey people; and guwasay among the Ibaloi people.

 Description

 Apayao head axes (upper left) in the National Museum of Anthropology.
 Also note the smaller women's iko hatchets in the lower left.

 Head axes all have long slender spikes on the upper back edge of the poll.
 Unlike European axes, the head axe is thin throughout because the haft does not go through the axe-head.
 It is only attached to the base of the blade via a metal tang that is bound to the wood by a metal ring, similar to bolos and other native Filipino swords.
 They also have a protruding stub or spur near the bottom end of the wooden haft for better grip.

 Among the Ifugao and Kalinga, the axe-head generally has a curving concave front upper edge (the toe) and a concave bit.
 Among the Itneg and Bontoc, the upper edge and the bit are generally straight, with shorter axe-heads.
 The Apayao design is unique in that the length of the axe-head is longer, resembling a short bolo or a panabas, with a concave bit and a straight upper edge.